Are you a refugee or asylum seeker in Australia?

 A Refugee visa application is made to the Australian Department of Immigration (DIBP) or a Government agency either onshore or offshore.

-Many desperate visa applicants lodge protection visa applications onshore as a last resort when seeking any means to remain in Australia.
-Our practice assists only genuine asylum seekers and refugees to effectively present their case for protection.
+Many desperate visa applicants lodge protection visa applications onshore as a last resort to remain in Australia.
+Therefore, our practice assists only genuine asylum seekers and refugees to effectively present their case for protection.

 What does it cost?